projectlibra/projectlibra.github.io/reports/Manual.md

 This section explains the procedure of building and deploying LIBRA from the github source files.

-There will be many code snippets that explains the building process. each snippet has the following format:
+There will be many code snippets that explain the building process.
+Each snippet has the following format:

 - First the github repository has to be obtained.